By putting on the full armor of God, we can declare the good news with boldness and fearlessness.

 Live out your salvation

-Scripture says that our salvation is to be worked out (Philippians 2:12).
+The Word says that our salvation is to be worked out (Philippians 2:12).
 These works are an indication of a life transformed from death to life.
 Living out our salvation means that we allow God to be the ruler of our lives.
 We relinquish our control and surrender to His authority.
-We act by His will.
-We focus on Jesus in all seasons.
-We can be steadfast through His armor.
+We act by His will, focus on Jesus in all seasons, and be steadfast through His armor.

 Most Christians stagnate in their prayer life at some point in their walk in Christ.
 Some of us feel bored when we pray.
-Others find it challenging to find time to do so amidst the many demands of work and chores.
-Others also find it hard to focus when praying.
-We occupy our minds with many worries and don’t have space for prayer.
+We occupy our minds with many worries and don’t have space for devotion.
 Other times, maybe we don’t know what to say.
 Because of the finished work of Jesus in Calvary, we can come before God in prayer.
-As Christians, we know that prayers move mountains.
+As Christians, we know that prayers can move mountains.

-One way we can ensure that we do not neglect praying is to find a consistent prayer time.
-Make prayer an indispensable part of your day.
+One way we can ensure that we do not neglect to pray is to find a consistent meditation time.
+Make devotion an indispensable part of your day.
 Our Scripture reading can accompany this prayer time.
 When we are at a loss for words, we can always pray Scripture verses.
-It might also be helpful to personalize prayers by journaling, writing, or doodling.
 We also pray with a heart that expects and watches for God’s answers (Colossians 4:2).

 The spiritual battle is not a made-up scheme.
 The enemy wages war on believers – from deception to chaos, from fear to illness.
-The entire armor of God – the belt of truth, the breastplate of righteousness, the gospel of peace, the shield of faith, the helmet of salvation, the sword of the spirit, and prayers – gear us up for this warfare.
-We put on the whole armor of God to anchor ourselves to Him.
+The full armor of God – the belt of truth, the breastplate of righteousness, the gospel of peace, the shield of faith, the helmet of salvation, the sword of the spirit, and prayers – gear us up for this warfare.
+We put on the armor God gave us to anchor ourselves to Him.